Ready for the next step on your pathway of post-traumatic growth?

-Your body is the key to getting there.
+Your body is the key

 • Disproportionate amounts of stress and overwhelm over “little” things